 An important step in understanding how much your pain and suffering is worth to an insurance company is identifying all of the things that you have experienced that you can include on your claim.
-Pain and suffering is an umbrella phrase that can refer to a variety of noneconomic (intangible) damages connected to an accident and injury, including:
+The personal injury lawyers at Ciccarelli Law Offices note that pain and suffering is an umbrella phrase that can refer to a variety of noneconomic (intangible) damages connected to an accident and injury, including:

 - Physical pain

 - Mental anguish or distress

 - Inconvenience or frustration

 - Lost enjoyment of life

 - Loss of consortium